MacharaStormwing/MoreSkills/Thunderstore/README.md

 New Changes by MacharaStormwing:
 --------------------------------

+Update 0.3.0 (May 17 2024):
+- Updated to be compatible with Valheim 0.218.15.
+This is the initial update for Ashlands, further updates might be needed.
+- belatedly updated dependency to BepInExPack_Valheim 5.4.2202
+- some internal cleanup (no functional change)

 Update 0.2.7 (April 27 2024):
 - included dependency gui_framework needed in handling chat (used in taming skill) to $(GamePath)\valheim_Data\Managed\gui_framework.dll this should fix chat messages to appear twice.